-- 6.32 It has been highlighted in section 5 that this policy is not compliant with the Framework and as such will not attract the full weight of a development plan policy.
-Furthermore, the site is not considered to constitute open space as defined by the Framework. - 6.33 The application contains limited existing, younger tree species within the site and additional species to the boundaries.
+- 6.31 It has been highlighted in section 5 that this policy is not compliant with the Framework and as such will not attract the full weight of a development plan policy.
+Furthermore, the site is not considered to constitute open space as defined by the Framework. - 6.32 In respect of LR5(a), the submitted Heritage Statement confirms that the archaeological potential of the site is limited and the proposed development would not conflict with this part of the policy. - 6.33 The application site contains limited existing, younger tree species with additional species to the boundaries.
 The Arboricultural Assessment indicates how these trees can be retained as part of the proposals.
-The indicative layout plan for the site confirms the provision of a buffer to the existing woodland at Fox Glen and in combination this information confirms that compliance with LR5(b) can be achieved. - 6.34 In respect of LR5(a), the submitted Heritage Statement confirms that the archaeological potential of the site is limited and the proposed development would not conflict with this part of the policy. - 6.35 If the policy criteria are considered in any case, LR5(c) indicates that development will not be permitted where "it would significantly detract from the green and open character of the Green Network". - 6.36 There is a degree of overlap between this and policy GE10(a), as considered elsewhere within this section.
+The indicative layout plan for the site confirms the provision of a buffer to the existing woodland at Fox Glen and in combination this information confirms that compliance with LR5(b) can be achieved. - 6.34 If the policy criteria are considered in any case, LR5(c) indicates that development will not be permitted where "it would significantly detract from the green and open character of the Green Network". - 6.35 There is a degree of overlap between this and policy GE10(a), as considered elsewhere within this section.
 The policy suggests that a judgement is required as to whether development would significantly detract from the green network.
-Setting aside our assertion that there is no direct evidence of the site forming part of a green network in policy terms, based on the evidence set out within this statement the on balance impact on green and open character of the green network, is very limited. - 6.37 The area to the south of the site, which is the only part of the site directly adjacent to open countryside retains its openness as part of the proposed development.
+Setting aside our assertion that there is no direct evidence of the site forming part of a green network in policy terms, based on the evidence set out within this statement, the on-balance impact on green and open character of the green network, is very limited. - 6.36 The area to the south of the site, which is the only part of the site directly adjacent to open countryside retains its openness as part of the proposed development.
 This area links into a clear green network provided by Fox Glen along the western boundary of the site.
-There are limited views from the north, across the site towards the countryside beyond, rather most views across the site are set against a backdrop of residential or woodland areas, both of which would continue to form the setting of the site once the proposals are delivered. - 6.38 In respect of part (d), the application site forms part of a much larger area on the edge of Stocksbridge and Deepcar, the function of which will not be detrimentally impacted by the proposed development due to the retained areas of open space adjacent to the Green Belt. - 6.39 The proposed development will not conflict with the aspirations of parts (f) or (g) of LR5.
+There are limited views from the north, across the site towards the countryside beyond, rather most views across the site are set against a backdrop of residential or woodland areas, both of which would continue to form the setting of the site once the proposals are delivered. - 6.37 In respect of part (d), the application site forms part of a much larger area on the edge of Stocksbridge and Deepcar, the function of which will not be detrimentally impacted by the proposed development due to the retained areas of open space adjacent to the Green Belt. - 6.38 The proposed development will not conflict with the aspirations of parts (f) or (g) of LR5. - 6.39 The description of development associated with this outline application deliberately specifies a maximum number of dwellings that may be delivered should permission be granted.
+The associated indicative layout plan goes further to demonstrate how the built form may be laid out within the site, at a density in accordance with the local plan, and in a form that will avoid harm to the character of the area.
+This will ensure accordance with LR5(i).